Train hard and eat with intelligence and you will get the results you are looking for.

-But they can, especially because studies have shown that drinking alcohol after exercise can affect the recovery of muscle glycogen and with it the adequate repair of the muscles.
+But they can, especially because studies have shown that Drinking alcohol after exercise can affect muscle glycogen recovery and with it the adequate repair of the muscles.
 Also depending on the amount can dehydrate you, and after any workout what your body needs is good hydration.

 3.- Do not eat before a workout